 The North Omaha YMCA opened at 6330 North 30th Street in 1946.
 The original building was a repurposed storefront.
 In 1958, it was demolished and replaced with another building, which in turn was demolished in 2011 after the YMCA moved out in the 1990s and opened a different facility on Ames Avenue.

 The Viking Ship was originally opened as the Prettiest Mile Club at 2582 Redick Avenue in 1916.
-It was designed by Everett Dodds in the Second Spanish Colonial Revival style.
+It was designed by Everett Dodds in the Mission Revival style.
 Dodds designed more than 40 of the homes in Minne Lusa.
 In 1930, the Prettiest Mile Club became the Birchwood Club, which closed in the early 1960s.
 It was renovated and re-opened as the Viking Ship in 1979, and continues operating today.

 In the early part of the 2010s, a movement within the neighborhood led to a resurgence in community building and positive growth.
 Between the emergence of new leadership in the Minne Lusa / Miller Park Neighborhood Association and the establishment of the Minne Lusa House, a lot of momentum has been borne of this neighborhood.